 We are able to have multiple tours in different sections of our cave system at the same time.
-Tours depart frequently and we adjust the frequency of departure based on how busy we are, to minimize wait time.
-If you and others in group are getting tickets separately be sure to let us know at the counter so you can be on the same tour (unless your group is larger than our max tour size).
+If you and others in group are checking in separately be sure to let us know at the counter so you can be on the same tour (unless your group is larger than our max tour size).

 No, the cave is fun rain or shine and is not affected by the weather.
 Please dress appropriately for the surface weather as you may spend some time outside on the surface walking between buildings.

 The cave temperature is 50°F (10°C) and with high humidity.
 Jackets or sweatshirts and closed-toe shoes are recommended, but not necessary.
 In our visitor center we have a great selection of Crystal Cave sweatshirts and T-shirts available for purchase.

 Yes, we allow point and shoot photography (no video or audio) inside the cave.
 Please be mindful that the tour will be moving through the cave so there is limited time to compose a photo.
 For this same reason tripod, monopods, or selfie sticks are not allowed in general cave tour.